LUH-DBS/Matelda-Raha_exp/README.md

-# EDS - Raha Variants
+# Matelda - Raha Variants
 This repository contains several variants of Raha.
 Specifically, there are three different label distribution variations.

 To run the precision experiment, please use this repo: https://anonymous.4open.science/r/EDS-Precision-Exp-2656/README.md